sanskrit/raw_etexts_english/blogs/manasataramgini/2003-02-25_the-annihilation-of-iraq.md

 +++
-title = "The annihilation ofxa0Iraq"
+title = "The annihilation of Iraq"

 +++
 Iraq and Azerbaijan had towards the end of the 1300s came under the rule